A Versatile and Efficient Reinforcement Learning Framework for Autonomous Driving: Abstract

 \section{Abstract}

 Heated debates continue over the best autonomous driving framework.
-The classic modular pipeline is widely adopted in the industry owing to its great interpretability and stability, whereas the end-to-end paradigm has demonstrated considerable simplicity and learnability along with the rise of deep learning.
-We introduce a new modularized end-to-end reinforcement learning framework (ModEL) for autonomous driving, which combines the merits of both previous approaches.
-The autonomous driving stack of ModEL is decomposed into perception, planning, and control module, leveraging scene understanding, end-to-end reinforcement learning, and PID control respectively.
-Furthermore, we build a fully functional autonomous vehicle to deploy this framework.
-Through extensive simulation and real-world experiments, our framework has shown great generalizability to various complicated scenarios and outperforms the competing baselines.\footnote{Please visit \url{http://carzero.xyz} for the supplementary video.}
+The classic modular pipeline is widely adopted in the industry owing to its great interpretability and stability, whereas the fully end-to-end paradigm has demonstrated considerable simplicity and learnability along with the rise of deep learning.
+As a way of marrying the advantages of both approaches, learning a semantically meaningful representation and then use in the downstream driving policy learning tasks provides a viable and attractive solution.
+However, several key challenges remain to be addressed, including identifying the most effective representation, alleviating the sim-to-real generalization issue as well as balancing model training cost.
+In this study, we propose a versatile and efficient reinforcement learning framework and build a fully functional autonomous vehicle for real-world validation.
+Our framework shows great generalizability to various complicated real-world scenarios and superior training efficiency against the competing baselines.